dadandlad-co/ot-repo-template/README.md

 Everything above this should be removed and replaced with your module description.

-The following two lines specify where the `terraform-docs` dynamic content will be placed.
+The following two lines specify where the `opentofu-docs` dynamic content will be placed.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->